amrit-GH23/amrit-GH23/README.md

   </a>
 </p>

-- 🔭 I’m currently working on **DAY TECH** a blogging site to write a share blogs...
+- 🔭 I’m currently working on **DAY TECH** a blogging site to write and share blogs...
 - 🌱 I’m currently learning **ReactJs, Node.js, DSA, Django**
 - 💬 Ask me about **C++, HTML, CSS, JavaScript**
 - 📫 How to reach me **amritkumar2005btw@gmail.com**